sysbiolab/RGraphSpace/docs/reference/gs_compute.md

-# Apply an igraph function to the graph inside a GraphSpace
+# Apply igraph functions to the graph inside a GraphSpace

 `gs_compute()` runs any igraph function on the graph carried by a `GraphSpace`, without needing a dedicated `gs_*` wrapper for each one.